Configuration¶

 The scripts in the project’s root directory use a configuration interface from

-submodule, which relies on the argparse
+the ws.config submodule, which relies on the argparse and

-Python modules.
+configparser Python modules.

-All options can be passed as command line arguments, the special --help
+All options can be passed as command line arguments, the special --help option

 prints all available options for a particular script: